openebs-archive/openebs-docs/docs/installation.md

 kubectl -n kube-system patch deployment tiller-deploy -p '{"spec": {"template": {"spec": {"automountServiceAccountToken": true}}}}'
 ```

-Ensure that helm repo in your master node is updated to get the latest OpenEBS repository using the following command
+Ensure that helm repo in your master node is updated to get the latest OpenEBS repository using the following command.

 ```
 helm repo update